Stefano Battaglia: Life and career

 Stefano Battaglia was born on August 31, 1965, in Milano, Lombardia, Italy, and began to study piano when he was seven years old.
-He graduated from the Conservatory of Milan, a college of music located in Milan, Italty.
-He mainly played Barqoue keyboard repertoire in Italy and also abroad, with a main focus on composers such as Bach, Scarlatti, and Handel, as well as XVII century program and modern music with a focus on composers like Hindemith, Boulez Messiaen, and Ligeti.
+He graduated from the Conservatory of Milan, a college of music located in Milan, Italy.
+He mainly played Baroque keyboard repertoire in Italy and also abroad, with a main focus on composers such as Bach, Scarlatti, and Handel, as well as XVII century program and modern music with a focus on composers like Hindemith, Boulez Messiaen, and Ligeti.

 Battaglia has performed extensively nationally, performing as a soloist with the European Youth Orchestra in Barcelona (1981).
 He won the J.S.
 Bach Festival award in Düsseldorf for best new pianist of the year (1986) and the Brussels National Radio Award as the best young European pianist (1997), earning him wider attention worldwide.
 He made his solo debut in 1987 as the leader with "Things Ain't What They Used to Be" on the Splasc(h) label.
 He has since recorded and led more than 15 recordings for the label Splasc(h), with pieces ranging from solo works to 16-piece ensemble Theatrum.
 In 1991, he also performed as a soloist of the Orchestra Giovanile Europea.

 He was invited at the Swiss Radio and Italian radio television to play the J.S.
 Bach's Art of the Fugue and Partitas, as well as English virginal music from the sixteenth century (Fitzwilliam Virginal Book), and was rewarded as best new talent of 1988 and 1999 best Italian musician from the Musica Jazz magazine.